 Situated learning theory argues that we should learn while participating in activities in the workforce or community.
 SLT highlights the importance of working alongside experts as an apprentice, which is an approach that can be inserted into a PBE pedagogy.

-Finland’s pheonomenon based learning approach (PhenoBL) embraces teaching through phenomena (specific events, places or things).
+Finland’s phenomenon-based learning approach (PhenoBL) embraces teaching through phenomena (specific events, places, or things).
 It is a multidisciplinary approach that replaces silo-based curricula (mathematics, literacy, science history) and instead applies methods from all curriculum subjects to explore a phenomenon.
 In PBE, the place or community event under analysis can be the ‘phenomenon’ and the class can employ a multidisciplinary phenomenon-based approach to go about their PBE project.

 Gruenewald, D. (2003).
 The best of both worlds: A critical pedagogy of place.
 Educational Researcher, 32(4), 3–12.

 Jennings, N., Swidler, S., & Koliba, C. (2005).
 Place-based education in the standards-based reform era—Conflict or complement?.
 American Journal of Education, 112(1), 44-65.

 McInerney, P., Smyth, J., & Down, B. (2011).
 Coming to a place near you?
 The politics and possibilities of a critical pedagogy of place-based education.
 Asia-Pacific Journal of Teacher Education, 39(1): 3-16.
 DOI: 10.1080/1359866X.2010.540894

 Penetito, W. (2009).
 Place-based education: Catering for curriculum, culture and community.
 New Zealand Annual Review of Education, 18(1), 5-29.

 Powers, A. (2004).
 An evaluation of four place-based education programs.
 Journal of Environmental Education, 35(4): 17-31.